Implementation

 Planning Phase Complete:

-• Trained and engaged faculty in EOU/Slate’s early alert system; assessing and refining communication plan for students on early alert
+- Trained and engaged faculty in EOU/Slate’s early alert system; assessed and refined communication plan for students on early alert

-• Student Commission on Student Success and Belonging Established and delivering survey to students and prioritizing goals
+- Student Commission on Student Success and Belonging established and delivered survey to students and prioritizing goals, report delivered to President

-• Student Affairs, Academic Affairs, and University Advancement reviewing student communication plan and calendar of events to ensure EOU is optimizing tools for student engagement based on best practices
+- Student Affairs, Academic Affairs, and University Advancement reviewed student communication plans and calendar of events to ensure EOU is optimizing tools for student engagement based on best practices

 In Training, Pilot, and Assessment Phase: